This is a story about push-ups and how they changed one woman's life by igniting a fire she didn't realize needed oxygen.

 She did them every day and never missed her streak.
 She was up to 25 and feeling stronger.
 She started noticing her arms being toned, was making muscle poses in the mirror and telling people about push-ups.
 Within a month she was alternating days with diamond or triceps push-ups.

 On vacation, she introduced her young niece to push-ups, and they did them every day at the beach.
 This didn't stop once they returned home.
-Her niece continues to do push-ups every morning
+Her niece continues to do push-ups every morning like her aunt.
+She is becoming stronger and more confident at an age where girls start to close in on themselves and lose their feeling of power.

 After three months she began adding 25 bodyweight squats to her morning movement opportunity.
 She was down 20 pounds from two years ago, feeling fabulous and telling everyone she could to do push-ups.
-Strength, weight loss, and happier, all in less than two minutes in the morning and without breaking a sweat.
+Strength, weight loss and happier, all in less than two minutes in the morning and without breaking a sweat.
 She had also progressed to doing ten push-ups off the second step on her staircase.

 Around this time I asked her to read the book Presence: Bring Your Boldest Self to Your Biggest Challenges by Amy Cuddy, about how our posture affects us physically and mentally.
 The results were profound, and she put them into action immediately in her life.